Weird Questions to Ask People

 I've never understood the mundane questions most people use for chit-chat to pass the time.
 Who cares about the weather, when you could be talking about something that makes both people think and wonder.
 Of course, to ask (or answer) such questions, you need to have a few of them on your mind.
 That's what this article is all about.
 I look forward to hearing one of these wonderfully strange questions being asked to me by a complete stranger sitting on a bench.
 In fact, you may have already met me, because I do ask these kinds of odd questions whenever I get the chance.
 Almost all of my personal experiences have resulted in amazingly weird conversations and friendships.

 Below you'll find some questions (many of them uncomfortable) that you can actually answer because people can answer them without anybody ever knowing who they are.
 A rare opportunity for sure.
-Hope you enjoy!
+I hope you take advantage of it.

 A Question Mark Is The Same As a Double-Edged Sword